eessgg/10-React-Challenges/README.md

 ### Templating
 1. Display Simple Data with JSX
+Prompt: The Challenge: Display Data using JSX In this challenge, we will give you user data and you have to display it using JSX.
+The main tasks are:

 2. Loop Over and Display Data with JSX
 3.Use React State to Update the DOM
 4. Show an Alert Based on an Input